Disciple Records: Peak years (2015-2020)

-In 2017, Disciple launched a sublabel called Disciple Round Table with 12th Planet as the head A&R. The label was founded to "spotlight many underground producers".
-In other words, it served as an outlet for underground artists to release music, while the more established artists would release on the primary label.
+In 2017, Disciple launched a sublabel called Disciple Round Table with 12th Planet as the head A&R. The label was founded to as an outlet for underground artists to release music, while the more established, big-brand artists would release on the primary label.
 12th Planet used to run his own record label called SMOG Records which used to put out bass music from bass music artists, so Disciple Round Table serves as an extension of him to "champion the artists he believe[s] in".
-The etymology behind and the amount of branding for the sublabel and its album covers drew references to the book King Arthur and His Knights of the Round Table.
+The etymology and branding for the sublabel and its album covers were inspired by the book: King Arthur and His Knights of the Round Table.

-In 2018, Disciple was nominated as one of eighteen "most exciting imprint[s]" by UKF.

 In January 2019, Disciple filed Articles of incorporation to the California Secretary of State to become an incorporation.
 In September 2019, Disciple dissolved its business entity in the UK.
 According to an April 2024 statement of information, Founder and Chief executive officer of Create Music Group: Jonathan Strauss was listed as the CEO of the label and as one of the two employees on the statement.
-This all likely implies that both Burr and Talbott relinquished all shares and control of the label to Create Music Group as early as September 2019.
+All this suggests that both Burr and Talbott relinquished all shares and control of the label to Create Music Group as early as September 2019.

 In 2020, the record label has hosted "virtual festivals" within popular video game Minecraft due to the COVID-19 pandemic preventing in-person attendance to music festivals.
-Instead of participants attending and tuning into the DJ's performance in-person, the participant would, instead, join the record label's Minecraft server and partake in the identical amount of festivities there.
+Instead of participants attending and tuning into the DJ's performance in-person, the participant would join the record label's Minecraft server and partake in the identical amount of festivities there.
 The label advised its artists to use their own music and "only music released by [the record label]" to ensure that the label doesn't encounter any copyright problems.